 Safer Litter for a Healthier Planet

 These are just a few choices in the emerging world of environmentally responsible cat litter.
 Look for alternatives to clay when shopping.
-Try a few of these products and share the results with the Earth911 community.
 If we are going to bring nature into our homes, inviting cats and dogs to live with us, shouldn’t we make sure their waste is handled responsibly?